 Balneotherapy.
 Division and definition of balneotherapy and its relation to rehabilitation.
 Physiological and psychosomatic effects of balneotherapy, therapeutic significance in individual (most common) diseases.

 Climatotherapy - principle and effects, indications, introduction of therapeutic spas using climatotherapy.

 Hydrotherapy.
 Basic division of hydrotherapy procedures.
 Physical and biological aspects of hydrotherapy on the human body.
-Hydrotherapy.
-Total hydrotherapy procedures - indications and therapeutic usefulness of individual procedures.
+Full body hydrotherapy procedures - indications and therapeutic usefulness of individual procedures.
+Partial and local baths and wraps.
+Physical and biological effects, therapeutic indications of these procedures in modern rehabilitation.

 Phototherapy.
-Basic division.
-Physical and biological principle.
+Basic classification.
+Physical and biological principles.
 Indications and contraindications, the most common forms of phototherapy with infrared and ultraviolet light.